 Families may need a break from time to time in caring for a child/adult child with disabilities.
-FSSP can pay a provider chosen by you to watch your child or adult child so you can leave and have a break outside of the home.
+FSSP can pay a provider chosen by you to watch your child or adult child so you can leave and have a break outside the home.

 Medical and Dental

-Some examples would be medications prescribed by a physician, syringes, feeding tubes, suctioning equipment, catheters, lodging and food expenses incurred during out-of-town medical treatment, or long distance telephone calls to arrange or coordinate medical services.
+Some examples would be medications prescribed by a physician, syringes, feeding tubes, suctioning equipment, catheters, lodging and food expenses incurred during out-of-town medical treatment, or long-distance telephone calls to arrange or coordinate medical services.

 Other Individual Expenses

 Equipment needed to support the person with a disability.
-Examples include: wheelchairs, braces, special beds, switches, communication devices, glasses, hearing aids, special kitchen appliances, and vehicle modifications to enable access by the family member with a developmental disability.
+Examples include wheelchairs, braces, special beds, switches, communication devices, glasses, hearing aids, special kitchen appliances, and vehicle modifications to enable access by the family member with a developmental disability.

 Parent and Sibling Support

 This category covers a variety of expenses for all other family members living in the household.
-Examples include: family counseling, costs of memberships in support organizations, behavioral intervention or training, recreation and leisure needs related to the stress or pressure placed on the family as a result of providing care for the family member with a developmental disability.
+Examples include family counseling, costs of memberships in support organizations, behavioral intervention or training, and recreation and leisure needs related to the stress or pressure placed on the family as a result of providing care for the family member with a developmental disability.